masa-umich/mcnugget/README.md

 ## Install the Visualization UI

 To get started with McNugget, you'll need to install the Synnax Visualization UI.
-To do this, simply follow the instructions[here](https://docs.synnaxlabs.com/visualize/get-started?).
+To do this, simply follow the instructions [here](https://docs.synnaxlabs.com/visualize/get-started?).

 The next step is to connect to the MASA cluster.
 Instructions for this can be found [here ](https://docs.synnaxlabs.com/visualize/connect-a-cluster).